 1948 Buick Roadmaster Hearse by Flxible/deadcoolcar.com

-Built by the Flxible company in Loudonville, Ohio, the Flxible professional cars ( hearses and ambulances) had a very distinct look from the mid thirties up to 1948.
-Thereafter styling changed for much lower cars, during the period mentioned they raised the profile of the front end by welding in a seam to make the hood ( bonnet ) taller to keep the overall look of the car with its large coach built body aesthetically pleasing and in proportion, the rise was 5 and 5/8 inches!
-Flxible built the body and rear doors, stretched and strengthened the Buick chassis, uprated the rear suspension and used and adapted Buick Wheel arches, fenders, front doors and several Buick fittings in their design.
+Built by the Flxible company in Loudonville, Ohio, the Flxible Professional cars ( Hearses, Ambulances and Combinations) had a very distinct look from the mid thirties up to 1948.
+Thereafter styling changed for much lower cars.During the period mentioned they raised the profile of the front end by welding in a seam to make the hood ( bonnet ) and firewall taller to keep the overall look of the car, with its large coach built body, aesthetically pleasing and in proportion.
+The rise was 5 & 5/8 inches!
+Flxible built the body and all five doors, stretched and strengthened the Buick chassis, uprated the rear suspension and used and adapted Buick Wheel arches, fenders, and several Buick fittings in their design.

-Generally, Flxible used Buick cars but in some years they also used Cadillac and other luxury cars for,hearse,ambulance and combination conversions.
-1948 was their most prolific year for professional cars, all Buick Roadmaster based, some with manual transmission, with a total of 646 in 1948.
+Generally, Flxible used Buick engine and rolling chassis but in some years they also used Cadillac and other luxury cars for,hearse, ambulance and combination cars.
+1948 was their most prolific year for professional cars, all Buick Roadmaster based, with a total of 646 in 1948.

 Funeral directors very often provided the ambulances and hearses over many decades in the U.S. and would run ambulances, funeral hearses and combination cars in various combinations depending on the size of their business or the town they were in.
 This combination was finished in black and looked just the same as a hearse from the outside, a carpet was used on this model to cover the coffin rollers when used as an ambulance, also there were sometimes cross emblems hung in the rear windows when serving as an ambulance.

 Thanks to Tom McPherson I now know the original owner of this vehicle was the Frank Funeral Home of Wellington, Kansas and it left the factory on November 7, 1948.
 It also once belonged to a rock band.
-Neil Young owned a 1948 Flxible Buick hearse or combination but I don't think it was this one as I believe his was fitted with a manual gearbox.
+Neil Young owned a 1948 Flxible Buick hearse or combination but I don't think it was this one as I believe his was fitted with a manual gearbox which suggests it was a late 47 based car.
 Many believe his song ' Long may you run' was written about his first hearse, the 48 which he called 'Mort' abbreviation for 'Mortimer Hearseburg',certainly not his Pontiac based 53 which was his second hearse.
 After the unknown rock band the next known owner was a guy in Kansas who never got around to doing the restoration.
 Possibly with him the car sat for decades without attention, as it surely has somewhere.
-Ok Oldies bought it from Kansas to Oklahoma and advertised it in Hemmings Auto News where a friend of mine saw it and told me about it and thats how it turned out to be here !
+Ok Oldies bought it from Kansas to Oklahoma and advertised it in Hemmings Auto News where a friend of mine saw it and told me about it and I bought it!

 Side view, not much roof clearance in the workshop !

 The latest is the hearse is now almost just a body shell on wheels.
 The most major difficulty to date was drilling off all the door mountings from the pillars as these were held with crosshead screws which were seriously rusted.
-Thanks to a good quality set of drill bits, tough enough for stainless steel, all the doors were off in two hours.This would have taken all day with cheap drill bits !
+Thanks to a good quality set of drill bits, tough enough for stainless steel, all the doors were off in two hours!
 The rear side windows are out as is the windshield, revealing some serious corrosion inside, just above the windshield.
 A pattern will have to be made and this section renewed.
 Wings, inner and outer are removed.
 The Bench seat, removed from the cabin.
-In the rear the wheel arch covers have been removed along with the rear door.
+In the rear, the wheel arch covers have been removed along with the rear door.